Tim Hecker: Personal life

-Hecker pursued a professional career outside music and worked as a political analyst for the Canadian Government in the early 2000s.
+Hecker pursued a professional career outside music and worked as a policy analyst for the Canadian Government in the early 2000s.
 After leaving his employment in 2006 he enrolled at McGill University to study for a PhD, with a thesis on urban noise that was published in 2014.
 He has also worked there as a lecturer in sound culture in the Art History and Communications department.

+Hecker is a Buddhist and a former Catholic.
+He started studying Buddhism and practiced meditation in his studio during the start of the COVID-19 pandemic.